 There are some who believe that monogamy is natural to humans and others who believe that humans are naturally polygynous.
-For a detailed discussion on monogamy vs. polygamy, see my article Monogamy vs. Polygamy: What is natural for humans?
+For a detailed discussion on monogamy vs. polygamy, see article Monogamy vs. Polygamy: What is natural for humans?

 Regardless of which of the two camps is right, it’s hard to deny that monogamy is prevalent in humans.
 This article explores the reasons why monogamy is so common in humans.